dhanush-radhakrishna/attendance-management-in-C-/README.md

-this program is an exellent examples to learn how to read and write from files. it first reads the timetable from a file and displays the same. the students must enter the number of classes attended on a weekly basis, and may choose to view the result of the analysis.
+this program is an exellent examples to learn how to read and write from files. it first reads the timetable from a file and displays the same. the students must enter the number of classes attended on a weekly basis, and may choose to view the result of the analysis. the program creates a file called mytext.txt which will have the analysis for future reference.